PatBall1/detectree2/docs/source/tutorial.rst

 Start by tiling up the entire orthomosaic so that a crown map can be made for the entire landscape.
 Tiles should be approximately the same size as those trained on (typically ~ 100 m).
+A buffer (here 30 m) should be included so that we can discard partial the crowns predicted at the edge of tiles.

 .. code-block:: python